Trade and Commerce

 EXPORTS

-Nepal’s top export items in the year 2021 include Soybean oil, Cardamom, woolen carpets and polyester yarn.
-Other traditional export items comprise Jute products, Leather goods, ginger, tea, ready-made garments, handicrafts, agro- and forest-based goods, medicinal herbs while noodles, rosin, toothpaste and shoes are emerging export items.
+Nepal’s top export items in the year 2023 include Palm Oil, Soybean Oil, Cardamom, Woolen Carpets, Iron and Steel Products and Polyester Yarn.
+Other traditional export items comprise Jute products, Leather goods, Ginger, Tea, Ready-made garments, Handicrafts, Agro- and Forest-based goods, Medicinal herbs while Plywood, Noodles, Rosin, Toothpaste and Shoes are emerging export items.

 IMPORTS

 Over the years, Nepalese imports have increased substantially.
-The major import items include petroleum products, Transport equipment & parts, other machinery & parts, rice, crude soya bean oil, medicine, telecommunication equipment and parts, ready garments, coal etc.
+The major import items include petroleum products, transport equipment & parts, electronics, machinery & parts, rice, crude soya bean oil, medicine, telecommunication equipment and parts, readymade garments, fertilizer, and coal etc.

 BILATERAL MECHANISM